Linux performance analysis and tuning (English course)

-The masterclass "Linux performance analysis and tuning" provides
+The training "Linux performance analysis and tuning" provides an

-an insight into the methods and techniques to measure the
+insight into the methods and techniques to measure the performance

-performance of a Linux system, to interpret the results, and to
+of a Linux system, to interpret the results, and to implement

-implement improvements.
-Buying additional hardware usually is not
+improvements.
+Buying additional hardware usually is not an

-an appropriate solution to a performance problem.
-The course
+appropriate solution to a performance problem.
+The course teaches

 resources (CPU, memory, disk, network), and to prevent overloading

 by rearranging the configuration, by spreading or limiting the load

 or, as a last resort, to purchase additional hardware.
 Lab